op-ct/pupmod-simp-simp/REFERENCE.md

 ### simp::mountpoints::el6_tmp_fix

-incorrect permissions after the *second* reboot after bootstrapping SIMP.
+There is a bizarre bug where ``/tmp`` and ``/var/tmp`` will have incorrect permissions after the *second* reboot after bootstrapping SIMP.
 This upstart job is an effective, but kludgy, way to remedy this issue.

 We have not been able to repeat the issue reliably enough in a controlled environment to determine the root cause.